EOFY Offer: 90% off your plan for your first 3 months

 Measure performance

-Tracking revenue allows you to monitor progress toward financial goals.
-Ask yourself:
+Measuring performance through revenue tracking allows you to monitor progress toward financial goals.
+Review your data to understand:

 Benchmarking against the market can also give you useful insights.
-See Xero Small Business Insights for more information.
+See the Australian Small Business and Family Enterprise Ombudsman (ASBFEO) Small Business Data Portal for more information.

-Revenue data helps businesses make smarter inventory, marketing, and product development decisions by identifying key patterns:
+Revenue data helps you make smarter inventory, marketing, and product development decisions by identifying key patterns:

 Make informed business decisions

-Data-driven decisions lead to better business outcomes.
-Revenue tracking helps you determine:
+Deciding based on data leads to better business outcomes.
+Revenue tracking helps you make informed choices.
+Use your data to determine:

-• Are you ready to expand into new markets?
+• if you're ready to expand into new markets

 Types of business revenue